Lift (2024 film)

 Lift is a 2024 American heist comedy film directed by F. Gary Gray and written by Daniel Kunka.
-The film stars Kevin Hart (who was also a producer), Gugu Mbatha-Raw, Vincent D'Onofrio, Úrsula Corberó, Billy Magnussen, Jacob Batalon, Jean Reno, and Sam Worthington.
+The film stars Kevin Hart (also a producer), Gugu Mbatha-Raw, Vincent D'Onofrio, Úrsula Corberó, Billy Magnussen, Jacob Batalon, Jean Reno, and Sam Worthington.

 The plot follows an international thief and his crew who team up with an Interpol agent to steal half a billion dollars' worth of gold bullion aboard a passenger flight.

-Lift was released on Netflix on January 12, 2024.
+Lift was released on Netflix on January 12, 2024, and has garnered mixed reception.

 Plot

 Cyrus Whitaker, a renowned international thief, leads a heist crew that consists of Denton, pilot Camila, hacker Mi-Sun, safecracker Magnus, and engineer Luke.
 They undertake two simultaneous thefts, stealing a Van Gogh painting in London while staging the fake kidnapping of renowned NFT artist N8 in Venice.

 The team staged a kidnapping for N8 and Cyrus points out that famous paintings rapidly increase in value after being stolen and he says that his crew stole the Van Gogh painting and sold it in the black market for $20 million to buy N8's NFT.
 After being "kidnapped", N8's NFT ballooned in value to $89 million.
 He decides to celebrate with the team after being promised a cut of the money.

 Interpol agent Abby Gladwell, a former fling of Cyrus, uncovers evidence implicating Denton in the theft and arrests him.
 Rather than proceeding with charges against the crew, Abby's superior, Commander Huxley, leverages their legal predicament to force them to help capture billionaire Lars Jorgensen, who intends to make more money by working with the hacking group Leviathan to stage a massive flooding in Europe, allowing him to make billions in profit through stock manipulation.

 As Leviathan requires payment in untraceable gold bullion, Jorgensen has arranged for a shipment of gold to be taken from his vault in London and flown to Leviathan's bank in Zürich via a commercial airliner.
 As part of the deal for clean records for Cyrus and all his members, he insists Abby join the team to provide certain cover for Interpol.

 The crew determines they will only be able to steal the gold while the airliner is in mid-air.
 To do so, they procure a private jet from rich private art collector Molsen that Camila will fly directly underneath the airliner, allowing Mi-Sun to switch the radar signals to make it seem like the plane is still on course while the crew diverts it to a private airfield.